harness/developer-hub/docs/chaos-engineering/chaos-faults/aws/windows-ec2-memory-hog.md

 title: Windows EC2 Memory Hog
 ---

-EC2 windows memory hog disrupts the state of infrastructure resources.
-- The fault induces memory stress on target AWS windows EC2 instance using Amazon SSM Run command that is carried out using the SSM docs that comes in-built in the fault.
+Windows EC2 Memory Hog induces memory stress on target AWS windows EC2 instance using Amazon SSM Run command that is carried out using the SSM docs that comes in-built in the fault.
-- It causes memory exhaustion on the EC2 instance for a specific duration.
+- It causes memory exhaustion on the target windows EC2 instance for a specific duration.

 ![Windows EC2 Memory Hog](./static/images/windows-ec2-memory-hog.png)